SSWConsulting/SSW.Rules.Content/rules/do-you-use-gitignore-for-your-repo/rule.md

 ---
 seoDescription: Learn why and how to use `.gitignore` to manage clean repositories.
-Understand key patterns and explore gitignore templates for .NET and JavaScript projects.
+Understand key patterns and explore gitignore templates for different projects.
 type: rule
 title: Do you use a `.gitignore` file to keep your Git repository clean?
 uri: use-gitignore-for-clean-repo